El Efecto (song): Commercial performance

 In Spain, "El Efecto" debuted at number 92 on May 5, 2019, becoming Alejandro's fourth and Corleone's first entry on the chart.
 The song originally peaked at number 48 in June 2019.
 However, following Expósito's viral video on Instagram, it re-entered the chart in April 2020 and reached a new peak of 32 on the chart issue dated May 31, 2020.
-The track was later certified double platinum by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 80,000 units in the country.
+The track was later certified triple platinum by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 180,000 units in the country.
 In Italy, the song debuted at number 55 on April 23, 2020, earning both Alejandro and Corleone their first entry.
 It subsequently peaked at number 22 and was certified platinum by the Federazione Industria Musicale Italiana (FIMI), for track-equivalent sales of over 70,000 units in the country.
 In Latin America, "El Efecto" reached the top 10 in Argentina and Dominican Republic, as well as the top 20 in Guatemala, Puerto Rico, and Uruguay.
 The song was also certified 4× platinum+gold by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), for track-equivalent sales of over 270,000 units in Mexico.
 In the United States, it was certified 9× platinum (Latin) by the Recording Industry Association of America (RIAA), for track-equivalent sales of over 540,000 units.